valeriansaliou/sonic/client/README.md

 [sonic-channel] by [@pleshevskiy] used to be the recommended Rust client, but it has been archived on Mar 1, 2023 signifying it won’t get updated in the future.
-While trying to use it in our benchmarks we noticed `PONG` is unsupported (although `PING` is… causing a failure eery time it’s called) but more importantly ingested text is not escaped.
+While trying to use it in our benchmarks we noticed `PONG` is unsupported (although `PING` is… causing a failure every time it’s called) but more importantly ingested text is not escaped.
 This means any text containing a `"` breaks request parsing and causes ingestion to fail.